ryanzec/coding-standards/README.md

 |-- _colors-variables.scss
 ```

 Variables that belongs to a specific component should always be defined with the root scope to prevent those variables from being used globally (which will come with SASS 3.4).
-These variables should also be prefixrf with the component they belong to:
+These variables should also be prefixed with the component they belong to:

 ```css
 /* good */